Written on 11/13/20

 Vaginal bleeding or spotting

-As you might imagine, while the embryo is implanting in your uterine lining, it can trigger some light bleeding.
+As you might imagine, while the embryo is implanting into your uterine lining, it can trigger some light bleeding.
 You may experience mild spotting or bleeding, which can be light red, brown or pink.
 It typically lasts for only 2-7 days and is so light that all you will need is a pantyliner.
 However, don’t despair if you don’t have any bleeding during your luteal phase.
 While this “implantation bleeding” does happen for a small percentage of women, it is not a guarantee by any means.

 Cramping